adobe-type-tools/opentype-spec-drafts/newfeatvar_spec.md

 The LookupVariationRecord and its subtables provide an alternative mechanism for changing the lookups associated with a featureIndex.
-When the index for a feature is present in a LookupVariationRecord, the FeatureLookupsTable at the offset supplement or replace the default lookups associated with that index.

-The subtables of LookupVariationRecords are organized around individual lookups rather than whole tables, with individual or groups of lookups activated for the index when given condition sets apply or fail to apply.
+When the index for a feature is present in a LookupVariationRecord, the FeatureLookupsTable at the offset either supplements or replaces the default lookups associated with that index.
+The subtables of a FeatureLookupsTable are organized around individual lookups rather than whole tables, with individual or groups of lookups activated for the index when given condition sets apply or fail to apply.

-Every combination of lookups that can be expressed with a LookupVariationRecord can also be expressed with a FeatureVariationRecord, but the former will generally take up less space and be more straightforward to format and process than the latter when more than a few variations are specified.
+(Every combination of lookups that can be expressed with a LookupVariationRecord can also be expressed with a FeatureVariationRecord, but the former will generally take up less space and be more straightforward to format and process than the latter when more than a few variations are specified.)

 A typical FeatureVariations Table will contain either FeatureVariationRecords or LookupVariationRecords but not both.
-The primary reason for having both would be if the LookupVariationRecords are used to determine what lookups are applied for a given feature index but the featureParams (add cross reference) of some feature tables also need to change in regions of the font's design space.
+The primary reason for having both would be if LookupVariationRecords are used to determine the lookups that are applied for a given feature index but the featureParams (add cross reference) of one or more feature tables also need to change in certain regions of the font's design space.
 When a given feature index is listed in both a FeatureVariationRecord subtable and a LookupVariationRecord subtable, the featureParams are taken from the former and the set of lookups is taken from the latter.

-Because LookupVariationRecords specify the set of lookups that apply at the default location just as it does with any other location, it is strongly recommended that the same lookups are specified by both mechanisms for all affected feature indexes.
+Because LookupVariationRecords specify the set of lookups that apply at the default location just as it does with any other location, it is strongly recommended that the lookups active for the default location according to a FeatureLookupsTable match the list of lookups in the Feature Table of the feature index it corresponds to

 ### FeatureLookupsTable {-}